creeksidenetworks/guacamole/saml_azure/Description.md

 Forward Hostname: guacamole
 Forward Port: 8080

-### Enable SSL
+### Enable docker compose up -d

 Turn Force SSL on

 ## login from local via http://your_domain_name:8080/guacamole/

-Use guacadmin/guacadmin
+Use guacadmin/guacadmin to login.
 Add an local admin user.
 The user’s username must match the AzureAD user’s email, ie, jtong@creekside.network.
-Assign admin permissions etc.
+Assign admin permissions etc. Do not fill in any password.

 ## Configure NPM 2